The Greatest Story Every Told About The Greatest Man That Ever Lived

 Luke 12:15-21

-not consist in the abundance of his possessions."
-And he told them this parable: "The ground of
+consist in the abundance of his possessions."
+And he told them this parable: "The ground of a

-a certain rich man produced a good crop.
+certain rich man produced a good crop.
 He thought to himself, 'What shall I do?
-I have no place
+I have no place to

-to store my crops.'
+store my crops.'
 "Then he said, 'This is what I'll do.
-I will tear down my barns and build bigger
+I will tear down my barns and build bigger ones,

-ones, and there I will store all my grain and my goods.
-And I'll say to myself, "You have plenty of
+and there I will store all my grain and my goods.
+And I'll say to myself, "You have plenty of good

-good things laid up for many years.
+things laid up for many years.
 Take life easy; eat, drink and be merry.'"
-"But God said to
+"But God said to him, 'You

-him, 'You fool!
+fool!
 This very night your life will be demanded from you.
-Then who will get what you
+Then who will get what you have prepared

 God wants us to live a balanced life.
 If all we do is pursue money, many other things will suffer.